-The mining and resource sector have given a huge amount to the Australian economy and way of life, unfortunately, mining still has one of the highest rates of fatalities and serious injuries for its workers.
-Despite making significant improvements and changes to workplace health and safety the rates of fatalities and serious injury are still at unacceptable levels for our miners.
+The mining and resource sectors have given a huge amount to the Australian economy and way of life.
+Unfortunately, mining still has one of the highest rates of fatalities and serious injuries for its workers.
+Despite making significant improvements and changes to mining safety in Australia, the rates of fatalities and serious injury are still at unacceptable levels for our miners.

 Stopping the fatalities